 Patrick Towers is a public representative on the Network Executive Committee.
 He has served as the lay representative in research in a number of positions in the past, including the NUI Galway Research Ethics Committee.
 Patrick contributed to the grant application for the Network and to the development of the Network vision.
 He has been a key contributor to the development of the Public and Patient Partnership in Research (PPP-R) group of this Network and sits on the PPP-R.

-Dr. Nikita Burke is the Development Officer for the HRB Primary Care CTNI.
+Dr. Nikita Burke is the Development Manager for the HRB Primary Care CTNI.
 She worked for a decade in basic research, with a focus on the role of the immune system in depression and chronic pain.
 Nikita completed her PhD in Neuroscience at NUI Galway, during which she was a visiting researcher at the Universidad Complutense Madrid.
 She carried out postdoctoral research at the Hotchkiss Brain Institute, University of Calgary (Canada), examining the long-term consequences of pain and stress in early life.
-She has extensive experience in project management, public engagement and science communication.
+Nikita brings extensive experience in research, project management and public engagement.